 Sorry, but what sort of crisis is this?!
 It sounds to me like the same sort of crisis I might have on a wet Sunday afternoon with nothing to do except watch the rain trickle down the window and be trying to decide whether to wipe the window sill or not.
-For goodness sake, if you’re going to do a thing, do it properly.

-No – if I’m going to have a Midlife Revival (and it’s time we stopped referring to it as a crisis) I want it to rock with its cock out.
+If I’m going to have a Midlife Revival (and it’s time we stopped referring to it as a crisis) I want it to rock with its cock out.
 God love us, we are not here for very long.
 If you’ve hit 60 and there is a long list of stuff you want to do, you should bloody well start planning it.
 Now.